dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 * It improves your teams agility, the ability to iterate on a small, focused piece of functionality quickly and to see results.

-* A crash of a microservice **does not halt** your entire system; you can gracefully degrade the experience.
+* It improves the resiliency of your system because a crash of a microservice **does not halt** your entire system; you can gracefully degrade the user experience.

 The above points can be summarized with two keywords: **indipendence** and **isolation**.